 Mission: We want to create a dance collective that gives students an outlet to get together and work on various forms of dance together.
 The group will be hip hop based but will be open to students and choreography from all types of dance.
 The group will meet to train and choreograph together.

 Mission: It is though we whisper to only ourselves when we speak.
-It is as though we bite our bottom lip with each pulse of our blood.
+It is as though we bite out bottom lip with each pulse of our blood.
 We have long been unheard though we have never been silent.
 We have long existed in a world which refuses to hear us, but we refuse to forsake our own voices, our own survival.
-This is the language of unuttering darkness, the syntax of our own empowerment, the flesh and spirit enwombed and born in these phrases.
+This is the language of unuttering darkness, the syntax of our own empowerment, the flesh and spirit enwombed and born in these phrases

 Sarah Lawrence Speech & Debate Club

-Mission: The SLC Speech & Debate Club is an organization that allows students to create and perform their own theatrical or informative pieces in a competitive environment.
+Mission: The SLC Speech & debate club is an organization that allows students to create and perform their own theatrical or informative pieces in a competitive environment.
 Students essentially cast themselves, becoming their own writers, directors, and producers.
 The team will travel to tournaments and compete with schools in the surrounding areas in events such as Prose, Poetry, Dramatic Interpretation, Persuasive Speaking, and Rhetorical Criticism.

 SLC Development Collective